iDataist/Continuous-Control-with-Deep-Deterministic-Policy-Gradient/README.md

 # Continuous Control with Deep Deterministic Policy Gradient

-In this project, I trained an double-jointed arm to move to target locations.
+In this project, I trained twenty double-jointed arms to move to target locations.

 ## Reinforcement Learning Environment